Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `inventory`

+*Read-only*.
 The items currently carried by the actor.

 **Returns**: